rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-5.md

      - Returns a message like, "You played with Fluffy!
 Happiness is now 60, Energy is now 85."

 2. **Play with Pets:**
-   - Before feeding, use a `for` loop to play with some pets more than others (e.g., play with the first pet three times, the second pet once, etc.).
+   - Before feeding, play with some pets more than others (e.g., play with the first pet three times, the second pet once, etc.).
+(Bonus use a for loop and random to feed them randomly)
    - Log the status of each pet after playing.

 3. **Feed Pets Conditionally:**